tkhamez/neucore/doc/Plugins.md

 - Create a new PHP class that implements `Neucore\Plugin\ServiceInterface` or `Neucore\Plugin\GeneralInterface`, depending on what kind of plugin (general or service) you want to create.
 It is also possible to implement both in the same class.
-- Place all frontend files in their own directory so that they can be deployed below `web/plugin/{name}/`.
-Mention the name of the {name} directory in your documentation, it must be unique among all Neucore plugins.
+- If you have a frontend, place all frontend files in their own directory so that they can be deployed below `web/plugin/{name}/`.
+Mention the name of the {name} directory in your documentation, it must be unique among all installed Neucore plugins.

 Neucore automatically loads all classes from the namespace that is configured with the `psr4_prefix` and `psr4_path` values from the `plugin.yml` file.